pigmore/foodTruck/README.md

 ## Map SDK

 * Google Map -- ask for an overseas credit account, fail
 * AutoNavi   -- no overseas data outside China
 * Baidu Map  -- the only one can be implemented

+## Data review

+* base info: Applicant Address FoodItems
+* geo info: Latitude Longitude
+* additional : Status